-Probationary status is a designation given to an organization that has exhibited poor financial and/or programmatic performance.
+Probationary status is a designation given to an organization that has exhibited a pattern of poor financial behavior or egregious programmatic performance.
 An organization may be placed on probationary status if:

 - It demonstrates unsatisfactory administrative capacity.
 Examples include but are not limited to: